+3.5.
+Bacteriological Similarities Between VLOD and LOD Underscore the Arbitrary 3-Month Cutoff

 Among the virulence factors we investigated, we found that the presence of pilus island PI-2A1 was associated with reducing the odds of LOD by 0.60 times compared to VLOD (95% CI: 0.42 - 0.85, p = 0.002).
 Although this effect remained important even after controlling for population structure (p=0.0058), it did not quite meet the stringent significance threshold of 0.003 required by multiple testing correction, despite being close (Table S13).
 We also evaluated the association between PI-2A1 and continuous age among infants to increase statistical power and account for the clinically arbitrary 3-month cut-off for LOD, but found the effect remained similar (Table S14).
 Nevertheless, considering the conservative nature of the Bonferroni correction and our small size, this finding may still indicate a genuine biological effect.
 None of the other virulence factors we investigated showed significant difference between LOD and VLOD isolates, possibly reflecting the similarities in their strains distributions (Table S).

-With regards to the association of virulence factors with infant disease as compared to disease in older patients (older children and adults), we initially found that RIB, PI2B, SRR2, Sip.3a, HVGA, and FsbB were significantly significantly more prevalent in infant disease, while the opposite was true for ALP23, SRR1, and Sip1A (Table S7).
-However, these associations were not statistically significant after adjusting for population structure, suggesting they were influenced by differences in GBS strain distribution across age groups rather than true causal relationships between the virulence factors and disease onset age.
-Indeed, clonal complex was significantly associated with infant disease (χ2 = 25.71, p = 0.0001), with CC17 being linked to increased odds (OR: 120.0, 95 % CI: 5.92 ;2434.31, p-value= 0.0018).
+The genomic similarity of GBS strains in LOD and VLOD suggests similar acquisition through similar routes from similar niches.
+In our data, a pair of VLOD twins, similar to previously reported LOD twins, provides insights into potential VLOD routes of acquisition.
 In 2020, this pair of twin infants presented with fever and seizures 107 days after birth at BCH and were diagnosed with meningitis following the isolation of GBS from their CSF.
 One twin was admitted to the ICU for treatment with ceftriaxone, vancomycin, and penicillin, while the other, treated with ceftriaxone and penicillin G, remained in the inpatient unit.
 Isolates from both twins were identified as the CC23/cpsIa strain.
 Phylogenetic analysis showed the isolates clustered together, differing by only 5 single nucleotide polymorphisms.
 Consistent with this, they encoded identical virulence factors (ALP1, PI2A1, SRR1) and antibiotic resistance markers (TET-M, TET-SM).

-our study found no significant differences in the odds of ICU admission and meningitis odds between LOD and VLOD patients (ICU admission: OR= 3, 95% CI=0.9-9.6, p-value=0.063; meningitis: OR= 0.8 , 95% CI=0.2-3, p-value=0.743).
+Although both twins had negative neonatal GBS screening results, the genetic similarity of the isolates suggests a shared source of infection.
+While early intestinal colonization could explain the infections, simultaneous acquisition from an external source, such as community or enteral transmission, seems more plausible, similar to other cases reported in LOD twins.
+[45]In line with the known clinical similarities between LOD and VLOD, our study found no significant differences in the odds of ICU admission and meningitis odds between LOD and VLOD patients (ICU admission: OR= 3, 95% CI=0.9-9.6, p-value=0.063; meningitis: OR= 0.8 , 95% CI=0.2-3, p-value=0.743).
 Similarly, no significant differences were observed in any hematological indices (Hb, WBC, platelet, ANC counts, or leukocytosis, leukopenia, neutropenia) between LOD and VLOD patients (Table S6).

 Discussion